Palnati-Naveen/Fake-Currency-Detection-System/README.md

 5. Jupyter Notebook

 ## Dataset
-This currency detection currently works only for Indian Currency notes of denomination 500 and 2000.
+This currency detection currently works only for Indian Currency notes of denomination 2000.
 The dataset used for this purpose is included in this repository and has been custom- built by collecting necessary images from various sources.
 To know more about dataset refer to the report of this project present in this repository.

 ## Structure
 1. **Dataset:** Contains all necessary images.
-This directory also contains images of real 500 and 2000 rupee notes which you can use to test the system.
+This directory also contains images of real  2000 rupee notes which you can use to test the system.
 Read the report to know more about structure of dataset.
-2. **Fake Notes:** Contains images of fake 500 and 2000 rupee notes.
+2. **Fake Notes:** Contains images of fake  2000 rupee notes.
 You can use these images to test the system if you want.
-3. **500_testing.ipynb:** This notebook processes input image of 500 denomination currency bills.
-4. **2000_testing.ipynb:** This notebook processes input image of 2000 denomination currency bills.
+3. **2000_testing.ipynb:** This notebook processes input image of 2000 denomination currency bills.
-5. **controller.ipynb:** This notebook is the main notebook which takes the input, runs all necessary notebooks and displays the output.
+4. **controller.ipynb:** This notebook is the main notebook which takes the input, runs all necessary notebooks and displays the output.
-6. **gui_1.ipynb:** This notebook produces a GUI to take the input data from the user.
+5. **gui_1.ipynb:** This notebook produces a GUI to take the input data from the user.
-7. **gui_2.ipynb:** This notebook produces a GUI to display the result.
+6. **gui_2.ipynb:** This notebook produces a GUI to display the result.
-8. **FAKE_CURRENCY_DETECTOR_REPORT:** Report of this project.
+7. **FAKE_CURRENCY_DETECTOR_REPORT:** Report of this project.
 This file contains the complete information of the project.
 Refer to this report file for methodology, snapshots, results and other details regarding this project.

 ## Working